and1hof/and1hof.github.io/_posts/2017-3-21-getting-started-with-BEM.md

 2. Improving Code Organization
 3. Easily Namespacing Components

-BEM is just one of many ways to organize your CSS classes, and some of it's biggest competition comes from [OOCSS](https://appendto.com/2014/04/oocss/), [SMACSS](https://smacss.com/) and [ACSS](https://acss.io/).
+BEM is just one of many ways to organize your CSS classes, and some of its biggest competition comes from [OOCSS](https://appendto.com/2014/04/oocss/), [SMACSS](https://smacss.com/) and [ACSS](https://acss.io/).
 I am not going to compare the pros/cons of these CSS methodologies in this post, but I think you should look through all of them and make your own decisions if you are planning on building a project that will contain more than a few-thousand lines of CSS.

 Poorly organized CSS becomes exponentially harder to debug and build on top of.
-It can actually become a bit of a performance bottleneck as you run into really large CSS files due to redudancy that reduce pageload times.
+It can actually become a bit of a performance bottleneck as you run into really large CSS files due to redundancy that reduce pageload times.
 In this tutorial, I will walk you through the basics of BEM so you can better organize and maintain your CSS codebase.

 ### Getting Started with BEM
-One of the benefits of using BEM over other CSS naming methodologies is that BEM is very straitforwards and shouldn't be too confusing to pick up.
-BEM is actually just an acryonym which stands for "Block, Element, Modifier".
-The BEM acryonym is actually very descriptive of how your CSS class names should be organized.
+One of the benefits of using BEM over other CSS naming methodologies is that BEM is very straightforward and shouldn't be too confusing to pick up.
+BEM is actually just an acronym which stands for "Block, Element, Modifier".
+The BEM acronym is actually very descriptive of how your CSS class names should be organized.
 In BEM, "Block", "Element" and "Modifier" all are important terms which refer to various parts of a component styled in CSS: